colin-kurniawan/XLING-Reasoning_Project/README.md

 ---

 ## Conclusion
-- The `teacher-CoT-translation` method frequently yields the highest BLEU scores.
+- The `teacher-CoT-translation` method frequently yields the highest BLEU scores most of the time.

 ---